baindlapranayraj/proof-of-blogs/solana_limitations.md

 1. Explain about general programming language memory allocation.
 2. Write an example and explain all the things realted to it ex:- Frame, Stack, Heap and Data/Globl persistend Data.
+3. Explain how solana manages the memory
-3. Connect the Dots with Solana BPF Virtual Machine.
+4. Connect the Dots with Solana BPF Virtual Machine.
-4. Explain how can we optmize the Stack Size Limitations.
+5. Explain how can we optmize the Stack Size Limitations.

 In Solana programs (smart contracts), there's a limitation on the stack size - the amount of memory allocated for local variables and function calls.
 The current stack frame size limit is **4KB per frame**.